 Take the Pledge: Help MLPP, ACCESS and MIRC stop changes to public charge rule

 Public charge rules revolve around a century-old immigration policy that requires many immigrants seeking lawful immigration status to prove that they will not become a “public charge,” meaning primarily dependent upon the government for support.
-It’s been established U.S. policy for nearly 20 years that eligible immigrants may make use of life-sustaining health and nutritional programs that are key to healthy outcomes for children and families – most notably, Medicaid, Affordable Care Act health coverage, WIC nutrition assistance for babies and moms and SNAP (FAP/Food Stamps).
+It’s been established U.S. policy for nearly 20 years that eligible immigrants may make use of life-sustaining health and nutritional programs that are key to healthy outcomes for children and families – most notably, Medicaid (emergency Medicaid is excluded), Housing assistance like Section 8 Housing Vouchers, SNAP (FAP/Food Stamps), among others.

 The administration’s new scheme would change all of this.
 It states that if immigrants use these health and nutrition programs, the government will use it against them in determining whether they can obtain lawful immigration status.
-While the proposed rule to expand public charge clearly targets immigrants and people of color, it will affect the health and well-being of our entire community, including hundreds of thousands of U.S. citizen children.
+While the proposed rule to expand public charge clearly targets immigrants and people of color, it will affect the health and well-being of our entire community.

 The expansion of the public charge determination has already started going into effect at some U.S. consulates abroad.
 If the community raises its voice, however, there may still be a chance to stop the rule that would cement these policies into our immigration system, affecting millions of families.